-1. The financial crisis which came to a head in 2008-09 triggered widespread reappraisal, locally and internationally, of the governance systems which might have alleviated it.
-In the UK, Sir David Walker was asked to review the governance of banks and other financial institutions, and the FRC decided to bring forward the Code review scheduled for 2010 so that corporate governance in other listed companies could be assessed at the same time.
-2. Two principal conclusions were drawn by the FRC from its review.
+1. The FRC's review of the implementation of the Code in 2011 reinforced the two principal conclusions reported in the preface to the 2010 edition.
 First, that much more attention needed to be paid to following the spirit of the Code as well as its letter.
 Secondly, that the impact of shareholders in monitoring the Code could and should be enhanced by better interaction between the boards of listed companies and their shareholders.
-To this end, the FRC has assumed responsibility for a stewardship code that will provide guidance on good practice for investors.
-3. Nearly two decades of constructive usage have enhanced the prestige of the Code.
+The UK Stewardship Code, which provides guidance on good practice for investors, should be seen as a companion piece to this Code.
+2. Nearly two decades of constructive usage have enhanced the prestige of the Code.
 Indeed, it seems that there is almost a belief that complying with the Code in itself constitutes good governance.
 The Code, however, is of necessity limited to being a guide only in general terms to principles, structure and processes.
 It cannot guarantee effective board behaviour because the range of situations in which it is applicable is much too great for it to attempt to mandate behaviour more specifically than it does.
 Boards therefore have a lot of room within the framework of the Code to decide for themselves how they should act.
-4. To follow the spirit of the Code to good effect, boards must think deeply, thoroughly and on a continuing basis, about their overall tasks and the implications of these for the roles of their individual members.
+3. To follow the spirit of the Code to good effect, boards must think deeply, thoroughly and on a continuing basis about their overall tasks and the implications of these for the roles of their individual members.
 Absolutely key in this endeavour are the leadership of the chairman of a board, the support given to and by the CEO, and the frankness and openness of mind with which issues are discussed and tackled by all directors.
-5. The challenge should not be underrated.
+4. The challenge should not be underrated.
 To run a corporate board successfully is extremely demanding.
 Constraints on time and knowledge combine with the need to maintain mutual respect and openness between a cast of strong, able and busy directors dealing with each other across the different demands of executive and non-executive roles.
 To achieve good governance requires continuing and high quality effort.

-6. The Code's function should be to help boards discharge their duties in the best interests of their companies.
-The FRC in this review has focussed on changing the "tone" of the Code by making limited but significant changes to signal the importance of the general principles which should guide board behaviours.
+5. The Code's function should be to help boards discharge their duties in the best interests of their companies.
+In recent reviews of the Code, the FRC has focussed on changing the "tone" of the Code by making limited but significant changes to signal the importance of the general principles which should guide board behaviours.
 It is to be hoped that these changes will promote greater clarity and understanding with regard to the tasks of a board and that communication with shareholders will be more effective as a result.
-7. Chairmen are encouraged to report personally in their annual statements how the principles relating to the role and effectiveness of the board (in Sections A and B of the new Code) have been applied.
+6. Chairmen are encouraged to report personally in their annual statements how the principles relating to the role and effectiveness of the board (in Sections A and B of the Code) have been applied.
 Not only will this give investors a clearer picture of the steps taken by boards to operate effectively but also, by providing fuller context, it may make investors more willing to accept explanations when a company chooses to explain rather than to comply with one or more provisions.
 Above all, the personal reporting on governance by chairmen as the leaders of boards might be a turning point in attacking the fungus of "boiler-plate" which is so often the preferred and easy option in sensitive areas but which is dead communication.
-8. The new Code recommends that, in the interests of greater accountability, all directors of FTSE 350 companies should be subject to annual re-election.
-As with all other provisions of the Code, companies are free to explain rather than comply if they believe that their existing arrangements ensure proper accountability and underpin board effectiveness, or that a transitional period is needed before they introduce annual re-election.
-The boards of smaller companies are also encouraged to consider their policy on director re-election.